 At your donation appointment, a brief medical history will be taken and a drop of blood will be analyzed for hemoglobin content.
 You will be asked for a current list of medications taken within the last month.
 If you are taking an antibiotic you may not be eligible for donation.
 Call the Blood Bank Donation Program before your appointment to see if donation is possible.
 Your pulse, blood pressure, and temperature will also be checked.
 Once all criteria are met, your blood will be drawn.

 The procedure is done by a skilled, specially trained technician and takes seven to ten minutes.
 There may be a slight sting when the needle is inserted, but there should be no pain during the donation.
 The materials, including the needle used for donation, are new, disposable and are used only once for your donation.

-You will give a little less than one pint of whole blood at each donation.
+You will give approximately one pint of whole blood at each donation depending on your weight.
 The average adult has between eight and twelve pints of blood and can easily spare one.
 You will rest after the donation and be served refreshments.
 Plan to spend about an hour at your appointment.